Siren-W/Game-Engine-Minimax/README.md

 ## Introduction: Konane

-Also known as Hawaiian checkers, [konane](https://en.wikipedia.org/wiki/Konane) is a strategy game played between two players.
-Players alternate taking turns, capturing their opponent's pieces by jumping their own pieces over them (if you're familiar with checkers, there is a strong structural analogy to be made here).
+Also known as Hawaiian Checkers, [Konane](https://en.wikipedia.org/wiki/Konane) is a strategy game played between two players.
+Players alternate taking turns, capturing their opponent's pieces by jumping their own pieces over them (if you're familiar with checkers, there is a strong structural analogy to be made here, except the jumping is not diagonal but orthogonal, and while multiple jumps are allowed in a turn, all jumps have to occur in the same direction).
 The first player to be unable to capture any of their opponent's pieces loses.

-The full rules can be read *[here](https://en.wikipedia.org/wiki/Konane#Rules_and_gameplay)* or *[here](http://www.konanebrothers.com/How-to-Play.html)*.
-Here's my (rather terse) version, though:
+The full rules can be read *[here](https://en.wikipedia.org/wiki/Konane#Rules_and_gameplay)* or *[here](http://www.konanebrothers.com/How-to-Play.html)*, and *[here's](https://www.youtube.com/watch?v=09AAT29uaGE)* a nice video explaining the rules simply as well.

+Here's a (rather terse) version of the rules, though:

 ![Konane Board](pictures/board.jpg "Board")